Düben family

 The Düben family (/de/) is a noble family of German descent, originating in Saxony, Holy Roman Empire, whose members were elevated to the Swedish nobility, that rose to prominence with Andreas Düben (c.
 1597–1662), an organist to the German Church in Stockholm, Swedish Empire.

 During the 17th century, the Düben family exerted a significant influence on music at the Royal Court Orchestra, which experienced a golden age during those years.
 The family collected and composed various works, resulting in a compilation known as the Düben collection.
 Gustaf Düben, the son of Andreas Düben, was responsible for compiling this collection.

 Its members use different surnames; the ennobled individuals and their descendants incorporate a nobiliary particle, "von," into their surnames, as seen in "von Düben" (/de/), while the un-ennobled members do not include this particle in their surnames.

 Overview

+The Düben family progenitor, Michael Düben, was an advisor (Ratsverwandter) in Lützen.